 Some children with JIA will also get inflammation of the eye.
 This is called uveitis.
-Uveitis occurs when the uvea becomes inflamed.
+Uveitis occurs when the uvea (middle layer of the eyeball that includes the iris or colored part of eye) becomes inflamed.
 There are different types of uveitis, but JIA mainly affects the front of the uvea (anterior uveitis).

 What are symptoms of uveitis from JIA?

 In up to half of patients, there are no obvious symptoms in the beginning.
 In these children, once symptoms appear, damage to the eye and vision loss may have already happened.
 This is why all children should see an ophthalmologist right after they are diagnosed with JIA.

 If a child is not diagnosed and treated early, uveitis can cause: